Do I File For Divorce Or Bankruptcy First?

 A bankruptcy and a divorce are each complicated legal issues on their own.
 When you mix them together, they become even more complex.
 Every case is different, so it is a good idea to be careful and to consult an experienced lawyer who can tell you what is best for you.

-Contact Robert Caplan, an Experienced Columbus Bankruptcy and Divorce Attorney
+Contact An Experienced Columbus Bankruptcy And Divorce Attorney

 I will work with you to discuss your unique situation and discuss the alternatives available to you as you consider this important decision in your life.
 I work with my clients to help keep costs down while providing the legal experience to ensure the best possible outcome in their case.
 Contact me today, or call (614) 252-2026 to schedule a free consultation, and let’s begin to work together to establish a path to your future.